 This is a review of the ddHiFi TC44C which is a dongle-type balanced portable DAC and amplifier capable of up to 120mW of output power.
 It is priced at $119.

-Disclaimer: This is a sample that was sent to us in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 Many thanks to ddHiFi for giving us this opportunity.

 You can read about previous ddHiFi products we have previously featured on Headfonics here.